Here’s Part 2 of my massive article on writer’s tips on writing. You can read Part 1 here.

 —Carl Sandburg, author and poet

 No one can tell you how to write.
 They can only tell you how they write.
 They aren’t you, don’t have your brain, imagination, or experience, and you likely don’t even want to write the book they wrote.
-Know whose book I wish I’d written?
+Know whose books I wish I’d written?
 Mine.
-They aren’t perfect, but I did them the way I was supposed to and I broke every goddamned rule I could find.
+They aren’t perfect, but I did them the way I was supposed to, and I broke every goddamned rule I could find.

 Figure out your process, work at it, keep going.
 Beware of advice from writers with no social life or with substance abuse problems.
 Beware of advice from millionaire writers or those hoping to sell at least one book before they die.
 Beware of the experienced and the novice.
 Be wary of the falsely humble, the introvert hiding in their dim cave and venting that it’s where you must live.
 Avoid those who profess to know what’s right and wrong, and ignore anyone who is always negative, especially when it comes to you or your art.